xma711/notebook/iot/wsn/README.md

 "the current trend is to use the internet protocol to achieve native connectivity between WSNs and the internet".
 (Personally i think this eases many problems.)

-"following trend of web mashups (??)", end users can create applications mixing real-world devices such as home appliances with virtual services on the web.
+"following trend of web mashups", end users can create applications mixing real-world devices such as home appliances with virtual services on the web.

 Non-ip solutions: Zigbee, Z-Wave, Insteon, Waveenis (the latter 2 may already die..)..